CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

     ```
     ![](media/mysql-having.png)

 1. The following query with **ORDER By** clause is used to order the data based on the required field from the source table.
-Run the query and observe the order in the output.
+Run the query and observe the order of Teacher field in the output.

    ```
    SELECT Name, Teacher, CourseId FROM Course ORDER BY Teacher;